datiuemm/gf180mcu-stdcell-layout-intsance/README.md

 PDK_ROOT
 ```

-- Running `setup_pcell.sh` multiple times is safe and will not create duplicate registration entries.
+- Running `setup.sh` multiple times is safe and will not create duplicate registration entries.
 - The generated workspace is intended for standard-cell layout development and verification using KLayout.
 - This README and some scripts are generated with AI ^^